wmo-im/wis2box-training/training-environment/overview.md

 ### minio-bucket setup

-'wis2-training-materials' bucket has to be created manually when local-repo-vm-222 is first started and requires 'readonly' access permission.
+'exercise-materials' bucket has to be created manually when local-repo-vm-222 is first started and requires 'readonly' access permission.

-'topics' bucket has to be created manually when local-repo-vm-222 is first started and requires 'readonly' access permission.
+'documentation' bucket has to be created manually when local-repo-vm-222 is first started and requires 'readonly' access permission.